treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 But **if you are not at PyCon to get a job or to hire someone else, that's absolutely okay also**!

 The focus of PyCon is on **meeting people and sharing experiences** and that can come in a *lot* of different forms.
-Sometimes the people you meet will end up being your coworkers one day, sometimes they're folks you'd like to keep in touch with, and sometimes they're just a friendly unnamed Pythonistas you once had a good conversation with.
+Sometimes the people you meet will end up being your coworkers one day, sometimes they're folks you'd like to keep in touch with, and sometimes they're just friendly unnamed Pythonistas you once had a good conversation with.

 PyCon is a networking event and networking isn't a dirty word.
 **Networking means meeting new people**.